North Straits Salish language: Classification

-Northern Straits is a Salishan language within the Coast Salish branch.
-Among the Coast Salish languages, Northern Straits is one of the two languages in the Straits Salish branch, the other being Klallam.
-Klallam and Northern Straits are very closely related, but have lost mutual intelligibility.
+Northern Straits is a Salishan language of the Coast Salish branch.
+With Klallam, it forms the Straits Salish subgroup.
+The two languages are very closely related but are no longer mutually intelligible.

-Historians have historically classified the various dialects of Northern Straits and Klallam together in many ways.
-Linguist George Gibbs, in 1863, classified Klallam, Sooke, and Songhees as being one language, Lummi, Saanich, and Semiahmoo being another language, and Samish being a dialect of another Coast Salish language, Lushootseed.
-One missionary, Myron Eells, believed that Lummi was a dialect of Klallam.
-German anthropologist Franz Boas believed that Klallam was part of the same language as Northern Straits.
-Furthermore, Charles Hill-Tout, a Canadian anthropologist, classified Sooke, Saanich, Songhees, Lummi, and Klallam as one language called "Lekonenen," and Songhees as another called "Lekunen."
-What Hill-Tout believed to be the names of the languages were actually derived from the words lək̓ʷəŋiʔnəŋ (the Songhees name for Songhees dialect) and lək̓ʷəŋən (the Songhees name for the Songhees people).
-Despite this, Klallam and the dialects of Northern Straits Salish are not mutually intelligible.
+Early researchers disagreed on how to group the dialects of Northern Straits and Klallam into languages.
+In 1863, ethnologist George Gibbs treated Klallam, Sooke, and Songhees as one language and Lummi, Saanich, and Semiahmoo as another; he placed Samish in Lushootseed, a separate Coast Salish language.
+The missionary Myron Eells considered Lummi a dialect of Klallam, and German anthropologist Franz Boas counted Klallam and Northern Straits as a single language.
+Canadian anthropologist Charles Hill-Tout classified Sooke, Saanich, Songhees, Lummi, and Klallam as one language, "Lekonenen", and Songhees as a second, "Lekunen".
+Hill-Tout took these to be language names, but they derive from the Songhees words lək̓ʷəŋiʔnəŋ (the Songhees name for their own dialect) and lək̓ʷəŋən (their name for the Songhees people).